9-day Solemn Novena 2021Laurence Tiblis

 Starting on November 15, Members of Mary’s Miraculous Medal Family around the world will commit to nine days of prayer.
 As one Family united by our devotion to Mary, we will bring our needs to God through His – and our – Mother.

 Our Solemn Novena theme this year is The Road to God: Walking with Mary and Pope Francis.
 In this nine-day journey towards Advent, we will be walking with Mary as we walk towards Christ.
-Joined in spirit by Pope Francis, who will share his tender vision of Mary, we’ll be praying and asking Mary to pray with us as we pray with, and for, one another.
+Joined in spirit by Pope Francis, who will share his tender vision of Mary, we’ll be asking Mary to pray with us as we pray with, and for, one another.
 As in all of our relationships, we will continue building trust in our heavenly Mother.
 She knows how difficult the journey is, so in her motherly concern for all of our needs – physical, emotional, and spiritual – she’ll help us and guide us.

 Our homilist will be Fr.
 John Gouldrick, CM, who has given very generous service in multiple areas: Priestly formation, Clergy ongoing formation, Provincial Treasurer, and CAMM Director, as well as university work.
 He is currently assigned to St. Vincent’s Seminary where he will be involved in pastoral ministry.
 Prior to St. Vincent’s, Father worked at both Niagara University and St. John’s University.